The toughest part of most people’s spending plan is mastering spending.

 So, how do you ensure you aren’t spending more than you want to, but are still doing the things that matter to you?

-How do you strike the balance in your habits and stay on top of your goal without becoming neurotic about it or, worse, having it become a wedge between you and family, friends, and colleagues?
+How do you strike the balance in your habits and stay on top of your goal without having it become a wedge between you and the people that matter to you?

 1. Write down your take home pay

-2. Subtract your fixed ‘must haves’ (aka nondiscretionary costs)
+2. Subtract your fixed ‘must haves’ (your non-discretionary costs)

 This will include things like mortgage, property taxes, insurance, utilities, internet service, cell phone, dog food, dry cleaning, monthly savings, IRA contributions.